owlprotocol/starter-solidity/README.md

 # Project Title

+See [TEMPLATE.md](./docs/TEMPLATE.md) for info on intially cloning the template.
-See [TEMPLATE.md](./TEMPLATE.md) for more info on cloning.
+See [USAGE.md](./docs/USAGE.md) for info on how to modify the template for your project.

-See [CONTRACTS.md]('./CONTRACTS.md) for more info on using the smart contracts.
+See [CONTRACTS.md]('./docs/CONTRACTS.md) for info on using the Javascript library created by `pnpm build` in any depedency projects (eg. frontend).